Consistent and fast inference in compartmental models of epidemics using Poisson Approximate Likelihoods: Connections to the literature

-The general idea of recursive distributional approximations in filtering for state-space models is sometimes called ``assumed density filtering'' in the engineering and control literature.
-The idea of such approximations dates back at least as far as \cite{sorenson1968non}, who considered the linear-Gaussian case.
-For a form of general state-space hidden Markov model in which the hidden state is a spatial Poisson process, recursive approximation of filtering distributions using Poisson processes underlies the so-called Probability Hypothesis Density filter of \cite{mahler2003multitarget}, subsequently re-derived and generalized by \cite{singh2009filters,caron2011conditional}.
-An notable connection here is that a specific but epidemiologically uninteresting (as we shall explain in section \ref{sec:lat_comp_model}) case of one model we consider in section \ref{sec:case_I} coincides with a discrete-state version of the model considered by \cite{mahler2003multitarget,singh2009filters,caron2011conditional} and the corresponding special case of our algorithm \ref{alg:x} would coincide with a discrete-state version of the PHD filter in \cite{mahler2003multitarget,singh2009filters,caron2011conditional}.
-We also note that that incidence data model we define in sections \ref{sec:obs_model_Z} and \ref{sec:obs_model_Z_agg} is particularly important for epidemiological data and notably different to the model of \cite{mahler2003multitarget,singh2009filters,caron2011conditional}.

-The idea of using such Poisson process-based approximations for parameter estimation in spatial multi-target models was suggested by \cite{singh2011} but without any rigorous justification.
-Indeed across the broad and substantial literature on the Probability Hypothesis Density the authors are not aware of any theoretical results concerning parameter estimator consistency.
-Extending our consistency results to the non-discrete setting of the PHD filter may be of considerable interest to the engineering community but is beyond the scope of the present work.
+Recursive approximation of filtering distributions using Poisson processes underlies the so-called Probability Hypothesis Density (PHD) filter of \cite{mahler2003multitarget}, subsequently re-derived and generalized by \cite{singh2009filters,caron2011conditional}.
+A specific but epidemiologically uninteresting (as we shall explain in section \ref{sec:lat_comp_model}) case of one model we consider in section \ref{sec:case_I} coincides with a discrete-state version of the model considered in these works and the corresponding special case of our algorithm \ref{alg:x} would coincide with a discrete-state version of the PHD filter.
+The incidence data model we define in sections \ref{sec:obs_model_Z} and \ref{sec:obs_model_Z_agg} is however different, and particularly important for epidemiological data.
+Parameter estimation using the PHD filter in spatial multi-target models was suggested by \cite{singh2011} but without any rigorous justification and the authors are not aware of any theoretical results concerning parameter estimation consistency using the PHD filter.
+Approximate filtering for a limited class of epidemic models using multinomial rather than Poisson approximations was proposed by \cite{whiteley2021inference}, but without any consistency theory.

-Finally we note that \cite{whiteley2021inference} considered approximate filtering for epidemic models using multinomial rather than Poisson approximations, but without rigorous justification and without any consistency theory.
-In the present work we consider much a broader class of models and rigorously establish consistency.